-Easy Textured Landscape Painting Idea For Beginners
+Easy Textured Landscape Painting Idea For Kids

 What age is this lesson appropriate for?

 The examples you will see are from second graders (ages 7-8).
-Like any of our lessons, this painting can be modified to become more advanced artists or simplified for younger children.
+Like any of our lessons, this painting can be modified to become more advanced for artists or simplified for younger children.

 The art element of texture is pretty easy for children to understand.
 In art, it is how something feels or appears to feel.
 Look at a variety of paintings and ask children to tell you how they think it feels to fully understand that it can just appear to feel a certain way.